raspberrypilearning/interactive-animation/en/step_3.md

 --- task ---

+In order to supprt your making during this project, if and when needed, you can use the How to ... dropdowns like the below:

+-- collapse ---
+---

+title: How to ... this is an example

+--- /collapse ---

+--- /task ---

+--- task ---

 Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}, to look at the range of sprites and backgrounds, and take 5 minutes to think about **your** Make a difference project.

 + What mood do you want to create?
 Relaxing, Energising, Funny?